peppe1531/Projects-Portfolio/GeneticAlgorithm/README.md

 The optimization objective is evaluated in terms of **hard and soft constraint violations**, computed using an external validator.

 ## Project Structure
-The main components of the project are:
+The main components of the project are inside the directory `GeneticAlgorithm/`:

-- `GeneticAlgorithm/`
+- `GA.py`
   Core implementation of the genetic algorithm.

 - `hospital/`